 Certain SWT courses are designated as "writing intensive" and are labeled as (WI) in this catalog and the schedule of classes.
 In order to achieve this status, at least 65% of the course grade must be based on written assignments and a minimum of one extended piece of writing must be required.
 Academic colleges require a minimum of 9 credit hours of these courses for graduation.
-In addition to certain major and elective courses, the two History and one Philosophy course included in the General Education Core Curriculum are Writing Intensive.
+In addition to certain major and elective courses, the two History and one Philosophy course included in the general education core curriculum are writing intensive.
+These courses as well as other courses appropriate for writing intensive credit must be taken at SWT.